pazusoba/core/README.md

 # Miscellaneous
 ## 2000 days
 I have been playing this game (the Japanese version) for more than 2000 days (until 2/7/2020).
 I started playing in 2013 and it was also when I started programming and learning the Japanese language.
 Lots of great memories back then with my Japanese friend.
 C++ reminds me of my good old days with C programming.
-You feel like you can anything with it.
+You feel like you can do anything with it.
 C is special because it was my first programming language but it was a tough way to start programming, lol.
 Lately, I have been using JS, Python, Dart, Swift and Kotlin.
 They are modern, nice and easier to write but it is nice to stop and go back to the origin once a while.
 ![2000日たまドラ](https://raw.githubusercontent.com/HenryQuan/pazusoba/master/assets/2000.jpg?token=ABTRDFH6WOWXATCBOZXXCGK7BAJ5G)
 たま~ たま~